HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2023-11-22-endomorphism_rings.md

 layout: distill
 title: when will an endomorphism ring be a field?
 date: 2023-11-22
-description: during the course on rings and modules I was asked to prove this interesting result
+description: an interesting result from the course on rings and modules
 tags:
 categories: math rings-and-modules
 giscus_comments: false